 Choosing a Doctoral Program in Nonprofit Management

-When selecting a doctorate in nonprofit management program, students must consider various factors to find the school that meets their needs.
-Many learners prioritize a program's available classes and faculty.
-Because students know what they want to learn about at the doctoral level, they should look for classes offered by professors who specialize in those areas.
-Common coursework includes studies in advanced leadership theory, nonprofit governance, and executive fundraising.
+When selecting a doctorate in nonprofit management program, students must consider several factors in order to find the school that best meets their needs.
+Many learners prioritize a program’s faculty and the availability of courses.
+Prospective students should look for classes offered by professors who specialize in areas that students are interested in.
+Common coursework typically studies advanced leadership theory, nonprofit governance and executive fundraising.

-Another factor to consider includes the school's available concentrations.
+Students should also consider a school’s available concentrations.
 Many doctorate in nonprofit management degrees allow students to specialize in a subfield.
-Specific concentrations depend on the individual program, but may include studies in international nonprofit management, public policy and governmental advocacy, and leadership development.
-In addition to their coursework, degree seekers must complete a comprehensive exam and write a full-length dissertation.
-Often approaching the length of a book, these dissertations must include original research and focus on a unique angle or idea within the field of nonprofits.
-Some online doctorate in nonprofit management programs also require students to visit the campus to fulfill residency requirements; learners should inquire about these requirements prior to attending.
+Concentrations are specific to an individual program; some examples may include studies in international nonprofit management, public policy and governmental advocacy, and leadership development.
+In addition to their coursework, degree seekers must complete a comprehensive exam and write a dissertation.
+Dissertations often approach the length of a book and must include original research that focuses on a unique idea within the nonprofit field.
+Some online doctorate in nonprofit management programs also require students to visit their campus to fulfill residency requirements; learners should inquire about these requirements prior to attending.